MoustafaSeddik/Hyperparameters-Tuning/README.md

 # Hyperparameters-Tuning
 This serves as a tutorial for
-Hyperparameter Tuning with Ray Tune for a simple dataset following an equation y = 2x + 1 + noise
+Hyperparameter Tuning with Ray Tune for
+1. A simple dataset following an equation y = 2x + 1 + noise
+2. California Housing Dataset